spring-guides/gs-scheduling-tasks/README.md

 Now that your `Application` class is ready, you simply instruct the build system to create a single, executable jar containing everything.
 This makes it easy to ship, version, and deploy the service as an application throughout the development lifecycle, across different environments, and so forth.

+Below are the Gradle steps, but if you are using Maven, you can find the updated pom.xml [right here](https://github.com/springframework-meta/gs-scheduling-tasks/blob/master/complete/pom.xml) and build it by typing `mvn clean package`.

 Update your Gradle `build.gradle` file's `buildscript` section, so that it looks like this:

 ```groovy